-Craig specialises in the development of degradable polymer devices for imaging, cellular tracking, and therapeutic applications
+Craig specialises in the development of polymer devices for imaging, therapeutic and separations applications

-As modern medicine increasingly demands for non-invasive methods to diagnose and track disease, the use of fluorescence imaging as a highly sensitive imaging technique has meant that this technology can been used extensively for in vitro and small animal in vivo studies.
-Dr Bell’s research focus is on the development of degradable polymer devices for imaging and tracking of disease and cellular processes by using a tool-kit of controlled polymerisation techniques along with polymer and molecular coupling methodologies.
-The incorporation of degradable moieties into these constructs not only allows for enzymatic and hydrolytic degradation for complete body clearance of these constructs but also allows for tracking of these devices in vivo upon degradation to help elucidate cellular processes.
+Dr Bell’s research focus is on the development of polymer devices for imaging, tracking of disease and cellular processes, therapeutic and separation applications through the use of a tool-kit of controlled polymerisation techniques along with polymer and molecular coupling methodologies.
+The incorporation of degradable moieties into these constructs also allows for enzymatic and hydrolytic degradation for complete body clearance of these constructs and tracking of these devices in vivo upon degradation to help elucidate cellular processes.

-After the award of his PhD and the Univesity of Queensland in 2011, Dr Bell was successfully awarded 2 research fellowships that enabled him to travel to the University of Warwick in the UK to conduct novel research in degradable polymer systems.
+In his career to date, Dr Bell has been awarded 4 prestigious national and international fellowships, the latest being an Advance Queensland Industry Research Fellowship.
+He has travel overseas to the University of Warwick in the UK on the back of a Newton International Fellowship and an NHMRC CJ Martin Overseas Fellowship to conduct novel research in degradable polymer systems with world leading polymer chemists.
 Upon returning to Australia in 2017, Dr Bell has been conducting research under the mentorship of Prof Kristofer Thurecht at AIBN and at the Centre for Advanced Imaging (CAI).
-Dr Bell has been the recipient of four competitive national and international fellowships, the latest being an Advance Queensland Industry Research Fellowship.
-He has contributed scientific and review articles to various leading journals in his field, is co-inventor on two patents, and is currently chief investigator on ARC Discovery and Linkage Grants.
+He has contributed scientific and review articles to various leading journals in his field, is co-inventor on two patents, and is currently chief investigator on an ARC Discovery Grant.

 Industry

 Dr Bell has worked collaboratively with a variety of industry partners across various sectors in biotechnology including collaboration with established industry partner Inter-K as part of an ARC Linkage project, and as co-CI on an ARC Linkage project with international membrane manufacturing company, Aegros.
 This project facilitate three years of collaborative research for advanced membrane manufacturing.
-Coupled to this collaboration, Dr Bell also working collaboratively with them on the production of Hyperimmune Sera as a part of a successful Advance Queensland Industry Research Fellowship.
+Coupled to this collaboration, Dr Bell also worked collaboratively with them on the production of Hyperimmune Sera as a part of a successful Advance Queensland Industry Research Fellowship, and is now leading the research laboratory at AIBN under an Industry Fellowship for Aegros as part of a collaborative research agreement.

 Funding

-Since the award of PhD, in the last ten (10) years Dr Bell has been successful in obtaining approx. $2.5M (AUD) in competitively awarded funding for research activities.
+Since the award of his PhD, Dr Bell has been successful in obtaining approx. $2.5M (AUD) in competitively awarded funding for research activities.
 This includes the award of the highly competitive Newton International Fellowship (one of only 41 awarded worldwide), an NHMRC CJ Martin Overseas Biomedical Fellowship, and two ARC research support grants from the Discovery and Linkage portfolios.

 Key Publications